written by Vernon Green (top)

 My words carry meaning that love alone can tellMeaningless or trite to anyone else, those words pour like honey into the lover's understanding ear like some final answer to the mysteries of the universe.

-I joined a doo wop messageboard in 2000 and, my given name of Tony being taken, borrowed "Pismotality" from Vernon Green's song as my username.
-I retained it as the name of this blog, set up in 2009, because it seemed a useful shorthand for what I was trying to do both on that board and here: to explain as best I can the importance and significance to me of certain records.
-I can only hope that some readers, at least, may extend a lover-like indulgence to my words.
+I joined a doo wop messageboard in 2000 and, my given name being taken, appropriated "Pismotality" from Vernon Green's song as my username.
+I retained it as the name of this blog, set up in 2009 to archive posts from that board, because it seemed a useful shorthand for what I was trying to do both on that board and in posts newly written for this blog: to explain as best I can the importance and significance to me of certain doo wop records.
+Over time the scope of this scope has been extended to include some other musical forms and other interests - comedy, for example - but I hope that, whatever the subject, some readers, at least, may extend a lover-like indulgence to my words.

 Meaning of pismotality - long version: